-A review of best practices found the following green and sustainability standard implementation methods for the Town of East Gwillimbury, Cities of Brampton and Vaughan and the Town of Richmond Hill (joint initiative), Town of Halton Hills, City of Toronto, City of Mississauga, City of Pickering, Town of Whitchurch-Stouffville, Town of Oakville, Markham Centre, Town of Caledon, Township of Scugog, City of Kitchener, and City of Burlington.
-Common approaches for implementing green standards include the use of standard (EnergyStar® or LEED®)

-or municipal checklists, grant programs, development charge discounts based on level of LEED® implementation, and the provision of an expedited development application approval process.
+A review of best practices found common approaches for the Town of East Gwillimbury, Cities of Brampton and Vaughan and the Town of Richmond Hill (joint initiative), Town of Halton Hills, City of Toronto, City of Mississauga, City of Pickering, Town of Whitchurch-Stouffville, Town of Oakville, Markham Centre, Town of Caledon, Township of Scugog, City of Kitchener, and City of Burlington.
+Common approaches for implementing green standards include the use of standard (EnergyStar® or LEED®) or municipal checklists, grant programs, development charge discounts based on level of LEED® implementation, and the provision of an expedited development application approval process.

-Based on the information gathered from the background policy and best practice review, the Town of Clarington may choose to implement sustainability standards through offering incentives, education, and public sector leadership:
+Based on the information gathered from the background policy and best practice review, the Municipality of Clarington may choose to implement sustainability standards through three avenues: prioritizing incentives and developerdriven implementation of sustainability measures, education, and public sector leadership:

-- Incentive programs may include reduction of development charges, reduction of planning application fees, expedition of processing time for applications, increase in height / density under Section 37 benefits, reduction of cash-in-lieu for parkland, and more; - Education programs may include the provision of online resources or seminars for industry stakeholders, and educating residents through trade shows, seminars, or green home building tours; and, - Public sector leadership may include the review of Green Development Standards at all pre-consultation meetings, requirement of green standards checklist as part of a complete application, and inclusion of highly visible components such as green roofs or at grade landscaping with information signs to provide additional information and education, and retrofit of municipal building and facilities to implement green standards.
+Incentive programs may include reduction

+of development charges, reduction of planning application fees, expedition of processing time for applications, increase in height / density under Section 37 benefits, reduction of cash-in-lieu for parkland, and more;

+- Education programs may include the provision of online resources or seminars for industry stakeholders, and educating residents through trade shows, seminars, or green home building tours; and - Public sector leadership may include the review of Green Development Standards at all pre-consultation meetings, use of green standards checklist (currently being written by the municipality) as part of a complete application, and inclusion of highly visible components such as green roofs or at grade landscaping with information signs to provide additional information and education, and continued retrofit of municipal building and facilities to implement green standards.

 Overall, Clarington residents are in support of the implementation of sustainability and green standards for buildings.
-They are also supportive of creating walkable communities that are in close proximity to parks, open spaces and natural areas.
-The municipality should consider the implementation of standards checklists, similar to EnergyStar® or LEED® for Clarington to establish a standardized implementation of sustainable design that is straightforward for developers and reflects the vision of the municipality.
+They are also supportive of creating walkable communities that are near parks, open spaces and natural areas.
+The GDSGI report recommended that the municipality consider creating a Clarington-specific green standards checklist, and using EnergyStar® or LEED® checklists.
+This will standardize desired sustainable design features and create a process that is straightforward for developers to implement.

-3 Sustainability Themes
+3 Sustainability Themes & Principles